ZiWang55/HW1-Refactor/README.md

 ## Clear and easy to read front to back end, made changes to html and css file to ensure that links works properly and everything is lined up correctly.

-1.Following changes made to index.html:
+*Following changes made to index.html:
-..*Fixed "Search Engine Optimization" link function ..*Added website title "Horiseon Webpage"
+    *Fixed "Search Engine Optimization" link function
+    *Added website title "Horiseon Webpage"
-..*Sorted tag lines
+    *Sorted tag lines
-..*Added descriptive tag lines
+    *Added descriptive tag lines
-..*Added descriptive alt tag to images
+    *Added descriptive alt tag to images
-..*Added descriptive comments in correct areas ..*Moved in the cover img from css
+    *Added descriptive comments in correct areas
+    *Moved in the cover img from css
-..*Added semantic elements that describes the area
+    *Added semantic elements that describes the area

-Following changes made to style.css
+*Following changes made to style.css
     *Moved the cover img url into html file
     *Added discription comments on both changes and area of work *Organized css according to html layout
     *Changed "online reputation management" to float right instead of left *Article boarder style changed the reference to ID instead of class *Changed "social-media-marketing" img size to match the rest *Benefits container changed size and margin of each items inside

 ## Credits